- July 22, 2012

 In our last post about modifying your early 911 in a reversible way we covered suspension set up and tires.
 Today we cover shifting and interior mods.

 If there is anything that annoys in a well cared for classic, then it must be a sloppy gearshift.
 The original shifter set up of both the 901 and 915 transmissions was quite solid and can be restored by addressing the right areas.
-However, whilst you’re at it, you might consider going all the way and changing just a bit more than the original [...]
+However, whilst you’re at it, you might consider going all the way and changing just a bit more than the [...]